Yehud Medinata: Background

+Kingdom of Judah v.
+Neo-Babylonian Empire

-In the late-7th century BCE, Judah became a vassal-kingdom of the Neo-Babylonian Empire, but there were rival factions at the court in Jerusalem, some supporting loyalty to Babylon and others urging rebellion.
+In the late 7th century BCE, Judah became a vassal state of the Neo-Babylonian Empire.
+There were rival factions at the court in Jerusalem, some supporting loyalty to Babylon and others urging rebellion.
 In the early years of the 6th century BCE, despite the strong remonstrances of the prophet Jeremiah and others, the Judahite king Jehoiakim revolted against Nebuchadnezzar II.
 The revolt failed, and in 597 BCE, many Judahites, including the prophet Ezekiel, were exiled to Babylon.
 A few years later, Judah revolted yet again.
-In 589, Nebuchadnezzar again besieged Jerusalem, and many Jews fled to Moab, Ammon, Edom and other countries to seek refuge.
-The city fell after an 18-month siege and Nebuchadnezzar again pillaged and destroyed Jerusalem and burned the Temple.
-Thus, by 586 BCE, much of Judah was devastated, the royal family, the priesthood, and the scribes, the country's elite, were in exile in Babylon, and the former kingdom suffered a steep decline of both economy and population.
+In 589, Nebuchadnezzar again besieged Jerusalem, and many Jews fled to Moab, Ammon, Edom, and other countries to seek refuge.
+The city fell after an 18-month siege, and Nebuchadnezzar again pillaged and destroyed Jerusalem and burned the Temple in Jerusalem.
+Thus, by 586 BCE, much of Judah was devastated; the royal family, the priesthood, and the scribes, the country's elite, were in exile in Babylon, and the former kingdom suffered a steep decline in economy and population.

+Jewish exile to Babylon

+The numbers of those who were deported to Babylon or made their way to Egypt and the remnants that remained in Yehud Province and surrounding countries are subject to academic debate.
+The Book of Jeremiah reports that a total of 4,600 were exiled to Babylon.
+To such numbers must be added those deported by Nebuchadnezzar in 597 BCE after the first siege to Jerusalem, when he deported the king of Judah, Jeconiah.
+His court, other prominent citizens, craftsmen, and a sizable portion of the Jewish population of Judah, numbering about 10,000.
+The Book of Kings also suggests 8,000.

+Babylonian province of Judah

-The former kingdom of Judah then became a Babylonian province Yehud, with Gedaliah, a native Judahite, as governor (or possibly ruling as a puppet king).
+The former kingdom of Judah then became the Babylonian province Yehud, with Gedaliah, a native Judahite, as governor (or possibly ruling as a puppet king).
 According to Miller and Hayes, the province included the towns of Bethel in the north, Mizpah, Jericho in the east, Jerusalem, Beth-Zur in the west and En-Gedi in the south.
 The administrative centre of the province was Mizpah.
-On hearing of the appointment, the Jews that had taken refuge in surrounding countries returned to Judah.
+On hearing of the appointment, the Jews who had taken refuge in surrounding countries returned to Judah.
 However, before long, Gedaliah was assassinated by a member of the former royal house, and the Babylonian garrison was killed, triggering a mass movement of refugees to Egypt.
 In Egypt, the refugees settled in Migdol, Tahpanhes, Noph, and Pathros, and Jeremiah went with them as moral guardian.

-The numbers deported to Babylon or who made their way to Egypt and the remnant that remained in Yehud province and in surrounding countries are subject to academic debate.
-The Book of Jeremiah reports that a total of 4,600 were exiled to Babylon.
-To such numbers must be added those deported by Nebuchadnezzar in 597 BCE after the first siege to Jerusalem, when he deported the king of Judah, Jeconiah, and his court and other prominent citizens and craftsmen along with a sizable portion of the Jewish population of Judah, numbering about 10,000.
-The Book of Kings also suggests that it was 8,000.
+Neo-Babylonian Empire v.
+Achaemenid Empire

+Although the Babylonians deported many Judeans and Jerusalem was left in ruins, a small but far from negligible population of Judeans continued to live in their native land during this period.
+The population of Persian-period Jerusalem has been estimated at 1,500 inhabitants.